Shirak is one of the most emotionally powerful regions in Armenia — not because it tries to impress, but because it feels deeply real.

 Historical and Cultural Heritage

-- Horom Citadel — an ancient archaeological site linked to early civilizations
+- Horom Citadel — an ancient archaeological site

 Local Life and Traditions

-- craft traditions continue across generations
+- craft traditions are preserved across generations

-Why Visit Shirak Region?
+Why Visit Shirak Region

-- discover authentic Armenia beyond standard routes
+- discover authentic Armenia

-- experience Gyumri’s artistic and human character
+- experience Gyumri’s unique identity

 Conclusion